 As we close out five years of this one line a day journal, I realize that this daily journaling process has taught me five pretty important lessons.

-One Line a Day Journal Lesson 1: Dreams do come true.
+One Line a Day Journal Lesson 1: Writing It Down Works

 Entry from November 2014: Maybe someday I could have a second career as a comedy writer.

 I’ve fancied myself as hilarious for a while now apparently.
-And while it isn’t a career, I did make enough money to buy several gallons of milk through blogging this year.
-And more importantly, I’m putting my energy towards my own version of self-care.
+And while it isn’t a career (yet), I did make enough money to buy several gallons of milk through blogging this year.

-My family, my friends, my day job – they are all insanely important to me and they have my heart.
-But writing silly stories, that’s my own little corner in my own little room.
+Writing is my version of self-care.
+My family, my friends, my work as a career coach – they are all insanely important to me and they have my heart.
+But writing silly stories, that’s my own little corner in my own little room and now I can do it for fun and work.
 I’m glad that several years ago I wrote down that I wanted to write funny things and that today I spend a lot of my time writing funny things.
 That’s a win.

-One Line a Day Journal Lesson 2: Editing is important.
+One Line a Day Journal Lesson 2: Practice Makes Better

 Entry from February 2013: Jury duty got canceled.